George Valentine (photographer): Works

-In 1885, he photographed the famous Pink and White Terraces and, after the destruction of the area by the Mount Tarawera eruption in 1886, photographed the area again creating a definitive record of this natural disaster.
-The Pink and White Terrace locations were finally mapped in 2017 after a lost 1859 survey was recovered and analysed.
+Initially Valentine took views of Nelson.
+In 1885 he photographed the Pink and White Terraces and, after the destruction of the area by the 1886 eruption of Mount Tarawera, photographed the area again, creating a record of this natural disaster.
+(The Pink and White Terrace locations were finally mapped in 2017 after a lost 1859 survey was recovered and analysed.)
+In this first series of works, Valentine also covered Lake Rotomahana.